-In this article we will define an email policy, the potential positive's and negative's and explain how to implement an effective email policy within your business.
-Implementing an an email policy for your employees can be an effective way to ensure good practice.
+In this article, we will define an email policy, the potential positives and negatives and explain how to implement an effective email policy within your business.
+Implementing an email policy for your employees can be an effective way to ensure good practice.

 Our definition of an email policy is:

-An email policy is a policy a business will choose to implement in order to ensure that employee's use their email in a way that is aligned with the aims of the business.
+An email policy is a policy a business will choose to implement in order to ensure that employees use their email in a way that is aligned with the aim of the business.
 This means the policy will change for different organisations, but there are general terms which are usually standard for most organisations.

-Therefore, an email policy will help ensure that employee's are aware of their responsibilities when using email, what they can and cannot do, and that these terms are agreed and signed.
+Therefore, an email policy will help ensure that employees are aware of their responsibilities when using email, what they can and cannot do and that these terms are agreed upon and signed.
 Therefore, an employee can be held accountable if there were a violation of these terms.

 "Should an email be sent that is not considered appropriate content according to the email policy, the employee, not the organisation, would bear the brunt of liability for any damages or suits brought as a result of their sending an inappropriate email."

-Having a good email policy at work can also help cyber-security.
-Even if employees may be familiar with email and if you use a well-known email provider like Office 365, by having rules around the sending of confidential information, you can establish rules which means if there is a compromised email, there will be a less significant damage to the business.
+Having a good email policy at work can also help cyber security.
+Even if employees may be familiar with email and if you use a well-known email provider like Office 365, by having rules around the sending of confidential information, you can establish rules which means if there is a compromised email, there will be less significant damage to the business.

 What should an email policy include?